3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 5.2 Undefined Results and Fallback Values

 The native nodes provided can create graphs that have regions that will evaluate to an undefined value.
-This undefined value presents a problem when trying to evaluate a volume data element such as <boundary>.
-Such undefined results SHALL make the result of the function undefined and the volumetric data element SHOULD be evaluated to the volumetric data element's fallback value.
+This undefined value presents a problem when trying to evaluate a <levelset> object or a a volume data element such as <color>.
+Such undefined results make the result of the function undefined and the volumetric data element MUST be evaluated to the volumetric data element's fallback value.

 ## Chapter 6.
 Notes